Current Food Trends in Singapore 2019

 Having a smaller menu for your restaurant is just like offering specials to the customers to attract more customers.
-This strategic move may also help to regain customers especially when customers end up having a favorite dish.
+This strategic move may also help to regain customers especially when customers end up having a favourite dish.

 Having an online presence

 E-commerce was a huge trend in 2018 and it will also continue to be highly popular in 2019 especially thanks to smartphones.
 Online retail helps many businesses to reach a wider market.
 It has also seen the rise of fast-food deliveries but it is not necessarily a threat to regular brick and mortar restaurants.
 This is because restaurants can also take advantage of the online shift by introducing their own delivery option or even introducing a merchant payment option in their system that allows customers to pay using their mobile handsets.

 There are various advantages that come with such an online shift as shown below: